1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 It’s a little strange to see a difference of the Ra measurement, because 64 and 70 is quite a difference, but it’s enough to tell these are not high CRI emitters.

 The beam isn’t very pretty to look at, and that’s not the reason for buying this flashlight anyway.
-Because of the smooth reflector, and the type of LED, you can see some artefects in the beam.
+Because of the smooth reflector, and the type of LED, you can see some artifacts in the beam.

-Dimensions and size comparison
+Dimensions and its competition

 Dimensions: